Loachapoka Explore Auburn Days (LEAD) Summer Camp

 Required Forms and Insurance

-Once selected as a camp participant and notified by Truman Pierce Institute personnel that they are enrolled, participants must complete and return the required camp form packet and ropes course waiver form not later than two weeks prior to the camp start date.
-Return instructions are included in the packet.
+Once selected as a camp participant and notified by Truman Pierce Institute personnel that they are enrolled, participants must complete and return the required camp form packet and ropes course waiver form no later than two weeks prior to the start of camp.
+All information provided remains confidential.

 If you are interested in attending or would like more information on this camp, please contact Teresa Smoot of the Truman Pierce Institute at (334) 844-4488.